 Despite my apparent discomfort here, little did I know of trickier Halloween challenges lying ahead in Las Vegas and Santa Fe, New Mexico.

-But Iowa City, where my father got his master’s degree, was our first home away from Granville, Ohio, and post-war student housing there on the Denison University campus.
+But Iowa City, where my father got his master’s degree, was our first home away from Granville, Ohio, and post-war student housing — the Enchanted Cottages — on the Denison University campus.
 My parents were still starting out, married only since 1948 and both then Denison undergraduates.
 My mother, although she would prove to be courageous, was the youngest of her close family.
 So, both grandfathers — Homer W. Robertson and John L. Bjelke — came to inspect more student housing a couple of states away.

-Here they are on the front step of a repurposed Iowa City Quonset hut with my mother, Patrick and me.
+Here they are on the front step of an Iowa City Quonset Hut-like building, my mother, Patrick and me.
 Brother Rob was still an infant.
-And if that is a black Dodge parked in front, it would be grandfather Robertson’s, for he seemed to always drive black Dodges and grandfather Bjelke, around this time, had a gray Studebaker with the pointy nose.
+And if that is a black Dodge or Plymouth parked in front, it would be grandfather Robertson’s, for he seemed to always drive black Plymouths or Dodges and grandfather Bjelke, around this time, I think had a gray Studebaker with the pointy nose.

 The two grandfathers drove together to Iowa City from Granville.
-I think they also visited our previous Iowa City residence, the Hawkeye Villiage trailer park below, and probably were relieved to see the upgrade to the Quonset hut — one of many that I guess were put to use in Iowa City and elsewhere to house the post-World War II flood of college students on the GI Bill.
+I think they also visited our previous Iowa City residence, the Hawkeye Villiage trailer park below, and probably were relieved to see the upgrade to this place, one of many that I guess were put up in Iowa City and elsewhere to house the post-World War II flood of college students on the GI Bill.

 I don’t know how it was possible, but I think all five of my immediate family, plus the two grandfathers, actually spent at least one night in one of these trailers.
 The trailer had a kitchen sink, I think with running water, but I also recall bathing trips to the laundry house in the center of the village — possibly the pitched roof building at right in the photo.
 I don’t remember the trailer’s other plumbing options.